Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 65 - Sparse Attention.
 It acts as crop edit option, it will restrict calculations to a fixed window instead of analyzing the entire document.
 This reduces the stress on the system.
 Weak point :
   As stated earlier, it will be shown only a portion not the whole thing.
 Hence, it will not know the full concept.

+*Day 66 - Dense Retrieval.
+RAG provides model with direct access to the documents without retraining model's neural weights.
+Weak point :
+  As I said earlier, the RAG fetches the document and if it fail or misunderstand data then the model will be flawed.